MrOlm/inStrain/docs/example_output.rst

 pairwise_SNP_locations.tsv
 +++++++++++++++++++++++++++

-Lists the locations of all differences between profiles
+Lists the locations of all differences between profiles.
+Because it's a big file, this will only be created is you include the flag ``--store_mismatch_locations`` in your inStrain compare command.

 .. csv-table:: pairwise_SNP_locations.tsv